alpyd/Computer-System-Fundamentals-2024-Alp-Ryan/Assignment 3/README.txt

 While no-write-allocate and write-through performed better for this set of commands, it should be noted that commands that lead to more misses could cause it to be less effective.

 The 128-way set associativity with LRU eviction supported the findings that write-allocate and write-back were optimal, as the write-allocate and write-back had 9867174 total cycles, write-allocate and write-through had 24819674 total cycles, and no-write-allocate and write-through had 23009467 total cycles.
-The write-back consistently outperformed write-through in this case as well, with a similar ~57% - ~60% decrease in the total cycles.
+In this case, write-back consistently outperformed write-through, with a similar ~57%—60% decrease in the total cycles.
-Even though write-back does have additional overhead to store the dirty bit, the increased efficiency of greater than 50% makes the extra bit worth.
+Even though write-back does have additional overhead to store the dirty bit, the increased efficiency of greater than 50% makes the extra bit worth it.

-It should be noted that for other series of commands where the data is only accessed once, write through cache configurations may be more efficient.
+Writing through cache configurations may be more efficient for other commands where the data is only accessed once.
 However, these are specific cases and are not representative of the broad spectrum of load and store actions that will be conducted.

-Therefore, it was determined that the optimaml hit-miss policy combination was write-allocate and write-back because it had 60% less total cycles.
+Therefore, the optimal hit-miss policy combination was write-allocate and write-back because it had 60% fewer total cycles.
-Write-allocate brings data into the cache on a write miss, enabling future accesses to benefit from faster cache access rather than having to go to main memory.
+Write-allocate brings data into the cache on a miss, enabling future accesses to benefit from faster cache access rather than going to main memory.
 Write-back reduces costly memory transcations, as multiple writes to the same cache block only trigger a single write-back when the data is eventually evicted, which is more efficient for applications with frequent updates to the same memory locations.

 Conclusion:

-As demonstrated by the provided results from testing the different cache parameter configurations, the optimal determined configuration was a cache with 8-way set associativity, LRU eviction, a write-allocate miss policy and write-back hit policy.
+As demonstrated by the results from testing the different cache parameter configurations, the optimal configuration was a cache with 8-way set associativity, LRU eviction, a write-allocate miss policy, and a write-back hit policy.
 It balances the most common needs in cache performance by managing writes effectively, minimizing conflict misses, and retaining frequently accessed data through LRU.
-The 8-way set associativity was chosen because it was a set associativity that had greater than ~80% of the returns in the highest tested set-associativity and could still be realistically implemented in the real world because higher associativity caches would require more money and complexity.
+The 8-way set associativity was chosen because it was a set associativity that had greater than ~80% of the returns in the highest tested set associativity and could still be realistically implemented in the real world.
+After all, higher associativity caches would require more money and complexity.
-The LRU eviction policy and write-back, write-allocate hit-miss policy outperformed their counterparts, leading to a significantly lower number of cycles, a main indicator for performance.
+The LRU eviction policy and write-back, write-allocate hit-miss policy outperformed their counterparts, leading to a significantly lower number of cycles, a primary indicator for performance.
-While there exist certain cases where the FIFO and write-through policies could outperform the chosen parameters, these parameters require specific cases and are not as general enough to be used in an all-purpose computer, as demonstrated by the commands in gcc.trace.
+While there exist certain cases where the FIFO and write-through policies could outperform the chosen parameters, these parameters require specific cases.
+They are not as general enough to be used in an all-purpose computer, as demonstrated by the commands in gcc.trace.

 Contributions:
-Both partners contributed synergistically towards the project Alp wrote the implementations of the cache simulator and main functions, as well as writing the report for the optimal cache configuration.
+Both partners contributed synergistically towards the project Alp wrote the implementations of the cache simulator and its main functions, as well as the report for the optimal cache configuration.
 Ryan tested and debugged the implementations of the cache simulator and main functions, ensuring that the total cycles fell within the desired range.
-He also gathered all of the data for the report by running the shown commands on his computer.
+He also gathered all the report data by running the shown commands on his computer.